DomResc/docker-backup-tools/README.md

 - **Docker not stopping**: Check Docker service status and dependencies
 - **Lock file exists**: If the script was interrupted abnormally, you might need to manually remove the lock directory at `/tmp/docker-backup.lock`
 - **Email notifications not working**: Verify SMTP settings and connectivity
+- **Docker cleanup failures**: Ensure Docker is running during cleanup operations; check for active containers using volumes if volume cleanup fails

 ## Security Notes